Zoids: Fuzors

 Zoids: Fuzors (ゾイド フューザーズ, Zoido Fyūzāzu) is an anime series, linked to the Zoids toy line of the same name.
 It is the third Zoids series, following Zoids: New Century Zero in order of production.
-The series is 26 episodes long, however, the show had an unsuccessful U.S. broadcast, and was eventually canceled after 13 episodes.
-Similar to Transformers: Armada, the show was first broadcast in the U.S. instead of Japan (also, the Japanese version contained improvements added to the episodes over the time between releases).
+The series is 26 episodes long, however, the show had an unsuccessful U.S. broadcast, and only aired its first 13 episodes.
+Similar to Transformers: Armada, the show was first broadcast in the U.S. instead of Japan.
+Zoids: Fuzors was created specifically for the western market and was not originally intended to air in Japan at all, though it was eventually broadcast there in 2004.
+For the Japanese broadcast and its subsequent DVD release, the animation was given some additional polish and the second episode was remade from scratch.